 Our Mission, Vision and History

-To be the leading provider of alcohol, drug and mental health services in northwest Ohio.
+To be the leading provider of Substance Use and Mental Health services in Northwest Ohio.

 Recovery Services of Northwest Ohio, formerly known as Five County Alcohol/Drug Program has provided outpatient alcohol/drug treatment and prevention services since 1975.
 In our commitment to continually enhance the quality of our services our agency has experienced many changes such as the following: